 Bachelor of Arts Degree

 A Bachelor of Arts degree in Communicative Sciences and Disorders (CSD) encompasses the study of human communication and disorders across the lifespan focusing on the clinical processes for diagnosis, treatment, and research.
 The CSD curriculum includes core foundation coursework, independent research, and clinical observations.
 This degree prepares students for graduate study in speech-language pathology and audiology.
-Complementary minors include psychology, geriatrics, and human and family development.
+Complementary minors include gerontology, human and family development , linguistics, non-profit administration, psychology, and sociology.
 The degree also provides a foundation for students interested in linguistics, education, psychology, neurosciences, and physical or occupational therapy.

-- Out-of-department courses including biological science, physical science, behavioral science, and a sequence of modern or classical language along with the
+Required coursework consists of a series of 13 CSD Department courses; a number of out-of-department courses including biological science, physical science, behavioral science, and a sequence of modern or classical language; fulfillment of the General Education Standards; and a number of clinical observations.

 - CSD Undergraduate Course Catalog Listing - describes all Communicative Sciences and Disorders courses.